DBC201/DBC201/README.md

 # Index

-## See my pinned repos below for a brief summary of what I am interested in
+## See my pinned repos below(my github pins) for a brief summary of what I am interested in

 ## Open Source Commits/Forks